Yag000/algebre-II-notes/README.md

-# Algebre II notes
+# Algèbre II notes

 Notes from my algebra II course at the University Paris Cité.

 The pdf is available [here](https://yag000.github.io/algebre-II-notes/algebre-II-notes.pdf).
-The latest compiled version is also available at the latest workflow run, under the `artifacts` tab, [here](https://github.com/Yag000/algebre-II-notes/actions/workflows/build_and_deploy.yml).

 If you suffer from dyslexia you can use this version over [here](https://yag000.github.io/algebre-II-notes/algebre-II-notes-dyslexia.pdf).
 If you still have trouble and you think another font or font size would help, feel free to open an issue, I'll be happy to help.

 ## Contributing